-Beyond the first few weeks and months of healing some women continue to experience occasional pain and/or discomfort as their bodies get used to the implants.
+Beyond the first few weeks and months of healing from a breast augmentation some women continue to experience occasional pain and/or discomfort as their bodies get used to the breast implants.
 Muscle, skin and tissues stretch to accommodate the implants and nerves continue wake up (which can cause sharp pains!).

-I've heard of some women experiencing post-op discomfort beyond the first few months of healing, but you really shouldn't have any pain that lasts longer than a few months after surgery.
+I've heard of some women experiencing post-op discomfort beyond the first few months of healing, but you really shouldn't have any pain that lasts longer than a few months after getting breast implants.

-The process your body goes through to recover from surgery, and get used to your implants, can at times be painful.
+The process your body goes through to recover from a breast augmentation, and get used to your breast implants, can at times be painful.
 We all experience pain differently so be sure to follow your plastic surgeon's post-op instructions and stay on top of your pain management.

-What can come as a surprise is discomfort after you've done something for the first time (e.g. your first swim after a breast augmentation can leave your chest muscles a bit sore) after surgery, or doing something new and have an 'awareness' of your implants.
+What can come as a surprise is discomfort after you've done something for the first time (e.g. your first swim after a breast augmentation can leave your chest muscles a bit sore) after surgery, or doing something new and have an awareness of your breast implants.

 Tammy Wynette was on point with her song!

 Female hormones can cause changes in breast tissue and can give some of us pain or discomfort from time to time.
 So any breast pain or discomfort you experience after the first few months may not be from your breast implants, but just our old friend Aunt Flo.

 That's not to say you should ignore any new (or worsening) breast pain after your early breast augmentation recovery phase.